 Whether you're looking for a relaxing holiday, spent lying on a beach, or are in search of some great nightlife, Phuket has something for everyone!
 Here’s 15 great things to see and do in Phuket, Thailand.

 15 Great things to see and do in Phuket in 2022

 1. See Phuket’s famous Big Buddha

 One of the most well known sights in Phuket is the Big Buddha.
-The 45 m tall white marble statue sits high on a hill in Karon and can be seen from almost anywhere in the south of Phuket.
+There are several Big Buddhas in Thailand, including the big white Buddha in Pai, but Phuket's Buddha is one of the largest.
+The 45m tall white marble statue sits high on a hill in Karon and can be seen from almost anywhere in the south of Phuket.
 It is a steep drive up to the Big Buddha and when you get there, you will have to walk up 94 steps to get to the statue, but you will be rewarded with stunning views over Phang Nga Bay, Kata Bay and Kata Noi Bay.
 When visiting the Big Buddha in Phuket, make sure that you are dressed appropriately with your knees and shoulders covered (if you forget you can buy cover-ups when you arrive).
 Also, watch out for the monkeys!
 Never feed them and hold onto your belongings as they have a habit of stealing things!
 Building work only began on the Big Buddha in 2004 and some parts are still under construction, however despite this, it still remains one of the most popular things to see in Phuket.

 2. Visit Phuket’s stunning sandy beaches